Disability Accommodations Syllabus Statement

 If you are seeking accommodations (class/course adjustments) for a disability, here are the steps to take:

-1) Register as a student with a disability with Student Access Services (SAS) in the Center for Teaching and Learning (CTL).
+1) Register as a student with a disability with Student Access Services (SAS) in the Student Academic Hub.
 This process takes time, so engage with SAS as early as possible.

 2) Once registered with SAS, you may be approved for accommodations by SAS.
 Approved accommodations will be listed on a “Faculty Contact Sheet” (FCS), and you will receive a copy of this FCS from SAS.